haozhiwen-fighting/Contrast-enhanced-Ultrasound-for-Thyroid-Nodules-Diagnosis/README.md

 # Contrast-enhanced-Ultrasound-for-Thyroid-Nodules-Diagnosis

+#Here we have pre-published our code, and we will publish the other relevant documents when the paper is officially published. 🔥
 We have proposed a novel method "Do as Sonographers Think: Contrast-enhanced Ultrasound for Thyroid Nodules Diagnosis via Microvascular Infiltrative Awareness".

 Some of our work has been accepted by MICCAI 2023,you can download it via this link https://link.springer.com/chapter/10.1007/978-3-031-43987-2_17   🔥